Your PIR will be one of:

 Other ways you can update your PIR include:

-The information in this webpage is intended for general tax information purposes only and does not constitute tax advice.
+The information in this webpage is intended for general tax information purposes only, it does not constitute tax advice, and should not be relied upon for tax purposes.
 The information is based on legislation current as at July 2019.
 Taxation legislation, its interpretation and the rates and bases of taxation may change.
-The application of taxation laws depends upon individual circumstances.
-You should seek professional advice on the taxation implications of investing and should not rely solely on the information on this website.
+You should seek professional advice on the tax implications of investments based on your particular circumstances.
+Westpac accepts no responsibility for tax consequences of investments to you or any third parties.
 Further information on PIRs and on tax can be found on the Inland Revenue's website www.ird.govt.nz.